All my favorite art supplies

 Watercolor Brushes

-#12 Round Silver Black Velvet Brush
+Silver Black Velvet Brush – Round #12

 Escoda Travel Brushes

+I like the Ultimo type.
+These pack away to a small size.
 I have the #10 and #6 sizes.
+(UK EU)(USA)

 Watercolor Paper